 Marmorkirken – Wikipedia

-Hotels near Marmorkirken/Amalienborg – We recommend Hotels.com for the best rate
+Hotels near Marmorkirken/Amalienborg – Hotels.com

-Copenhagen Travel Guide Books – Amazon.co.uk (UK residents)
+Copenhagen Travel Guide Books – Amazon